Alberto Fortis

 Sketch of Alberto Fortis in the Galleria dei letterati ed artisti più illustri delle provincie Austro - Venete che fiorirono nel secolo XVIII.
 Venezia, 1822, by Bartolommeo Gamba.

 Alberto Fortis (Note: Also known as Abbe Alberto Fortis. and also Abate Alberto Fortis.
-Abate is an Venetian spelling of Abbe (Name Origin Research staff 2011)) (9 or 11 November 1741 – 21 October 1803) was a Venetian writer, naturalist and cartographer, citizen of Republic of Venice.
+Abate is a Venetian spelling of Abbe (Name Origin Research staff 2011)) (9 or 11 November 1741 – 21 October 1803) was a Venetian writer, naturalist and cartographer, citizen of Republic of Venice.

 Life

 His real name was Giovanni Battista Fortis (his religious name was Alberto) and he was born in Padua on either 9 or 11 November 1741.
-He journeyed extensively in Venetian Dalmatia.
+He journeyed extensively in Dalmatia.
 His best-known work is Viaggio in Dalmazia (Journey to Dalmatia), originally published in 1774 and first published in London in 1778.